tytydraco/yessleep/out/Beauty_is_only_skin_deep_But_traditions_and_curses_are_buried_much_deeper.md

 No more, no less.

-All of the women in my family on my mother’s side always had long, beautiful hair and youthful features.
-With platinum blonde hair, icy blue eyes and skin the color of porcelain, we always stuck out in a crowd.
+All of the women in my family on my mother’s side always had long, beautiful, platinum hair and youthful features.
+Pair that with icy blue eyes and skin the color of porcelain, and we always stuck out in a crowd.
 Even my great grandmother was beautiful, her skin soft and smooth.
 Wrinkles were never something that any of us had, but when I was young, I never gave it much thought.
 Ignorance was bliss after all, and for the longest time… I was blissfully ignorant.

 All of that had changed one Saturday morning.
 Every day before I could run off outside and play with my brother, my mom insisted that she brush my hair.
 It was almost like a ritual of sorts.
 It had to be done all in one sitting, and she could not stop once she started.